+End Option 2

 3. REVISIONS

-BPA shall revise this exhibit to reflect «Customer Name»’s elections regarding service to its Above-CHWM Load and BPA’s determinations relevant to this exhibit and made in accordance with this Agreement.
+BPA shall unilaterally revise this exhibit to reflect: (1) «Customer Name»’s elections regarding service to its Above-CHWM Load, and (2) BPA’s determinations relevant to this exhibit and made in accordance with this Agreement.
+All other changes to this Exhibit C will be made by mutual agreement of the Parties.

-End Option 1

 Exhibit D